Natural monopoly: Definition

-Two different types of cost are important in microeconomics: marginal cost and fixed cost.
-The marginal cost is the cost to the company of serving one more customer.
-In an industry where a natural monopoly does not exist, the vast majority of industries, the marginal cost decreases with economies of scale, then increases as the company has growing pains (overworking its employees, bureaucracy, inefficiencies, etc.).
-Along with this, the average cost of its products decreases and increases.
-A natural monopoly has a very different cost structure.
-A natural monopoly has a high fixed cost for a product that does not depend on output, but its marginal cost of producing one more good is roughly constant, and small.
+Two different types of cost are important in microeconomics: the marginal cost of serving one more customer and the fixed cost to enter the market.
+Most industries are not natural monopolies; the marginal cost decreases with economies of scale, then increases as the company approaches maximum output (overworking its employees, bureaucracy, inefficiencies, etc.).
+This means the average cost the products increases past a certain point.
+A natural monopoly has a very different cost structure with a high fixed cost but a small and near constant marginal cost.

 It is generally believed that there are two reasons for natural monopolies: one is economies of scale, and the other is economies of scope.

 A graphical explanation of the inefficiencies of having several competitors in a naturally monopolistic market.
 AC = average cost (per customer), D = demand.

 All industries have costs associated with entering them.
 Often, a large portion of these costs is required for investment.
 Larger industries, like utilities, require an enormous initial investment.
-This barrier to entry reduces the number of possible entrants into the industry regardless of the earning of the corporations within.
-The production cost of an enterprise is not fixed, except for the effect of technology and other factors; even under the same conditions, the unit production cost of an enterprise can also tend to decrease with the increase in the total production output.
+This barrier to entry reduces the number of possible entrants into the industry even if established businesses are very profitable.
+The production cost of an enterprise is not fixed, except for the effect of technology and other factors; even under the same conditions, the unit production cost of an enterprise can decrease as total production rises.
 The reason is that the actual product of the enterprise as it continues to expand, the original fixed costs are gradually diluted.
 This is particularly evident in companies with significant fixed-cost investments.
-Natural monopolies arise where the largest supplier in an industry, often the first supplier in a market, has an overwhelming cost advantage over other actual or potential competitors; this tends to be the case in industries where fixed costs predominate, creating economies of scale that are large in relation to the size of the market, as is the case in water and electricity services.
+Natural monopolies are industries where the largest supplier, often the first established, has an overwhelming cost advantage over competitors.
+This often occurs in industries with large economies of scale due to high fixed costs, such as water and electricity services.
 The fixed cost of constructing a competing transmission network is so high, and the marginal cost of transmission for the incumbent so low, that it effectively bars potential competitors from the monopolist's market, acting as a nearly insurmountable barrier to entry into the market place.